Layr-Labs/eigensdk-go/examples/awesome-vault-service/README.md

 We decided to create a response calculator struct because in cases like this, where the operator should keep a state to respond to tasks, the struct allows us to save that state in the struct attributes.

+For response validation, there should be an additional check to verify that the operator has uploaded the key-value pair, but for that, proof telling the operator has set the value should be added to the challenge cycle.

 To create the sequence that passes input values to the task spammer, we use the sequence generator in the task manager main (in `examples/awesome-vault-service/task-spammer/main.go`), that creates a sequence that on each iteration advances on 1 and gives as input a fixed key-pair defined from the iteration number.

 ## How to run